Meetoul/twrp_device_Unihertz_Jelly2/README.md

 =================================================
 This common device tree is intended for a special usage in a TWRP or similar environment.

+If you are looking for a special device tree for the usage in a LineageOS or similar environment head over to https://github.com/Meetoul/android_device_Unihertz_Jelly2.

 The Unihertz Jelly2 (codenamed simply _"Jelly2"_) is a smallest modern Android smartphone from Unihertz, released in March 1, 2021.

 ![](docs/images/jelly2.png)